 Employer Payroll Tax Payment Delay

-The Act allows employers to delay payment of their share of the 6.2% FICA portion of payroll taxes relating to calendar year 2020 for almost two years — until December 31, 2022.
+The Act allows employers to delay payment of their share of the 6.2% Social Security portion of payroll taxes relating to calendar year 2020 for almost two years — until December 31, 2022.
 (For now, continue depositing the employees’ share of payroll tax, Medicare tax, and income tax withholding as well as the employer’s share of Medicare tax.)
 One-half of the delayed employer taxes are due by December 31, 2021, while the second half is due by December 31, 2022.
-This delay is not available to employers who have benefited from SBA loan forgiveness under the CARES Act (discussed below and here).
+Since the Paycheck Protection Program Flexibility Act (the “PPPFA”) was signed into law on June 5, 2020 this delay is now also available to employers who have benefited from SBA loan forgiveness under the CARES Act (discussed below and here).
 Employers who have received PPP funds may continue to defer payroll taxes until their bank notifies them their loan has been forgiven.
 The deferral period for payroll began on the Act’s enactment date, March 27, 2020.

 Employee Retention Payroll Tax Credit